Grouloo/shulk/README.md

 ## Description

-Shulk enhances your TypeScript code by providing a typesafe `match` expression, monads, and a better way to handle states and polymorphism.
+Shulk is an _opinionated_ TypeScript library that enhances your TypeScript code by providing a typesafe `match` expression, monads, and a better way to handle states and polymorphism.

 ## Get started